Skip to Main Content

 Will CPT affect my eligibility for OPT?

 Students who engage in a total of 12 months or more of full-time CPT at a particular degree level will lose their eligibility to apply for Optional Practical Training (OPT) for that degree level.
 Students who engage in less than 12 months of full-time CPT at a particular degree level will likely retain their full eligibility for 12 months of OPT for that degree level.
 Part-time CPT typically has no effect on OPT eligibility.
+Regulations define part-time employment as 20 hours per week or less.
+Anything over 20 hours per week is considered full-time employment.

 At this time, the combination of utilizing both CPT and OPT is being reviewed more carefully by USCIS.
 If you have additional questions about this, please schedule an appointment with an ISSS Advisor.

-View more information about OPT»
+View more information about OPT

 Am I eligible for a Social Security number if I have CPT?
 If so, how do I apply?

-Yes, you are eligible for a Social Security number if you have an authorized job in the U.S. For information about how to apply, please see Social Security.
+Yes!
+For information about how to apply, please see Social Security.

 International Students and Scholars